miketrcs/DuplicateMacProvisionDMG/README.md

 <h2>Duplicate Mac Provisioning Flash Disk</h2>

-*** Danger, this can be a destructive script, read below fully, not responsible for data loss!!! ***
+*** Danger, this can be a destructive script, read below fully, not responsible for data loss!!!
+Must edit script to change drive locations to match your setup ***

 This is a niche quick and dirty script for those wanting to speed up the process of duplicating Mac Provisioning USB Flash drives for Reimaging Apple/Mac computers.
 If you do not know what Mac Provisioner is (tool provided by Apple) you do not need this.